pikatchu/closedsource/book/0340-chancellor.md

 “I hear your skills with drones are unmatched.”

-Sebastian’s face lit up at the compliment, though he remained composed.
+Sebastian's face lit up at the compliment, though he remained composed.
 “I do my best.”

 Then Ardos turned to Leo.
 His demeanor changed instantly—not cold, but suddenly formal, distant.